 If you are an individual, the rights you have under the UK GDPR include the following:

 - The right of access

 - The right to erasure

 - Rights in relation to automated decision making and profiling.

-The changes will also help to better protect your Personal Data.
 We have therefore updated our privacy notice to reflect these changes.

 We use your personal data to help us provide an excellent client service, which includes tailoring the information we share with you to help ensure that it’s relevant, useful and timely.

 We will respect your privacy and work hard to ensure we meet strict regulatory requirements.